vovapolu/ensime.github.io/contributing/scalac.md

 title: scalac from ENSIME
 ---

+The following is information on how to use ENSIME to make changes to the Scala compiler and/or standard library.

+## 2.11.x or 2.12.x?

+Below we assume you are hacking Scala 2.11.x, which is built using `ant`.

+A volunteer is required to [add support for hacking Scala 2.12.x](https://github.com/ensime/ensime-sbt/issues/180), which is built using `sbt`.

+## Sample configuration

-ENSIME does not compile sources to `.class` files: `ant` (or the experimental `sbt` build) is still required to produce output.
-(A volunteer is required to add support for the [experimental sbt build](https://github.com/ensime/ensime-sbt/issues/180)).
+ENSIME does not compile sources to `.class` files: running `ant` is still required to produce output.

 Included here is a sample `.ensime` file which can be used as the basis of a configuration for working on scala itself, and a reminder of some workflow aspects that must be kept in mind.
 In particular the use of the custom `:source-mode` feature.